 Food is also very important at Asian weddings, particularly at Chinese wedding receptions.
 There can be as many as 10 to 12 courses.
-In some cases, the waiters may carry the courses of food above their heads through the tables accompanied by traditional Chinese music and fan fare.
+In some cases, the waiters may carry the courses of food above their heads through the tables accompanied by traditional Chinese music and fanfare.
 This can be quite exciting with sparklers and lights.

 The timing of speeches can also be quite different than in western wedding receptions.
 Because there are so many courses in the dinner, speeches often take place as each course is being served.
 With the guests partaking in the food, drink and conversing with each other, I am not sure that anyone actually hears the speeches but it is interesting to experience.

-For this DJ in Vancouver and I think for others not used to a Chinese style wedding reception, the custom of guests leaving right after dinner was quite an eye opener.
-I remember the first time it happened where I was Dj-ing a mixed marriage between a Caucasian lady and an Asian men.
+For this DJ and I think for others not used to a Chinese style wedding reception, the custom of guests leaving right after dinner was quite an eye-opener.
+I remember the first time it happened where I was Dj-ing a mixed marriage between a Caucasian lady and an Asian man.
 Half the guests were from Alberta and half were Asian.
 The Caucasian guests were quite surprised and not sure what to do when at the conclusion of dinner; the Asian guests stood up and proceeded to leave.
 As the waiters quickly cleared the dishes, stripped the linen from the tables and rolled the tables through the reception room to be put away, the Caucasian guests from Alberta had a shocked look on their faces.
 It was quite a surprise.

 One hotel, in Hiroshima, had a chapel with the Christian cross for the wedding ceremony.
 Although there are Christian Japanese, most Japanese religious beliefs are based on Shinto or Buddhism…or both.
 Probably the room sometimes does have meaning for a Christian Japanese couple, but for others, it is just a trendy style in the marriage process.

 Japanese wedding receptions, when done in Japan, tend to be only about two or three hours long.
-It can be a jam packed event with lights, karaoke, food, dress changes and entertainment… all within that two or so hours.
+It can be a jam-packed event with lights, karaoke, food, dress changes and entertainment… all within that two or so hours.
 The wedding reception can be in the day or in the evening.
 At the end of each wedding reception, the hotel then strips the tables and décor and is ready to go do another wedding reception within an hour, or less, of the first wedding reception.
 In this way, the hotel can have a number of wedding receptions in the same room on the same day.
-Of course this time frame usually does not apply when Japanese Canadian weddings take place here in Canada.
+Of course, this time frame usually does not apply when Japanese Canadian weddings take place here in Canada.

 One thing that was great fun at some of the Taiwan weddings where I have provided DJ services is the tendency to have the married couple, sometimes with the bridal party, perform for the guests.
-As a Vancouver DJ who has experienced many weddings, I find this quite enjoyable.
-Take a look at the dance routine one Taiwanese couple performed for their guests where I had the honor of DJ-ing.
+As a DJ who has experienced many weddings, I find this quite enjoyable.
+Take a look at the dance routine one Taiwanese couple performed for their guests where I had the honour of DJ-ing.
 Taiwanese performance.